Chao-Z/Horizontal_gene_transfer_project/README.md

 # Horizontal_gene_transfer_project
-Three python scripts are wrote for inferring HGT event.
+Three python scripts are wrote for inferring HGT events.

-Parse_blast_result.py could be used to parse blastp result based on HGT AI, HGT Index, as well as HGT Identity.
+Parse_blast_result.py can be used to parse blastp results based on HGT AI, HGT Index, as well as HGT Identity.

 HGT AI = log(best_hit_Evalue_in_A_database + 1e-180) - log(best_hit_Evalue_in_B_database + 1e-180);